Not out: Notation

 In standard notation a batter's score is appended with an asterisk to show the not out final status; for example, 10* means '10 not out'.

-Impact on batting averages
+Effect on batting averages

 Batting averages are personal and are calculated as runs divided by dismissals, so a player who often ends the innings not out may get an inflated batting average, on the face of it.
 Examples of this include MS Dhoni (84 not outs in ODIs), Michael Bevan (67 not outs in ODIs), James Anderson (101 not outs in 237 Test innings), and Bill Johnston topping the batting averages on the 1953 Australian tour of England.

 Using the formula of runs divided by innings understates performance for the following reasons: